lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 4. Removed the name "LogJam" because it's already been [used](https://en.wikipedia.org/wiki/Logjam_(computer_security)).
 Using "Log4Shell" instead.
 5. Update that 2.15.0 is released.
 6. Added the MS Paint logo[4], and updated example code to be slightly more clear (it's not string concatenation).
-7. Reported on iPhones being affected by the vulnerability, included local reproduction code,
+7. Reported on iPhones being affected by the vulnerability, and included local reproduction code + steps.

 ### References